-However, the laws that govern this industry can be complicated, not to mention constantly evolving.
-A Lake Charles maritime injury lawyer can walk you through an injury claim and explain anything that confuses you.
+At Laborde Earles, we offer compassionate legal guidance to our clients.
+We know too well that the laws that govern this industry can be complicated and constantly evolving.
+A Lake Charles personal injury lawyer from our team can walk you through an injury claim and explain anything that confuses you.
+Call today for a free consultation.

 What Causes Maritime Accidents?